The AAO's Distinguished Visitor Scheme aims to

 (University of Washington), visiting 23 July - 31 August 2010.

-Prof. Connolly will be working with AAO staff on new techniques for the classification of spectra using spectroscopic survey data, and the creation of a simulation framework for designing future photometric and spectroscopic surveys.
+Prof. Connolly worked with AAO staff on new techniques for the classification of spectra using spectroscopic survey data, and the creation of a simulation framework for designing future photometric and spectroscopic surveys.

 - Professor Richard Ellis,

 Prof. Ellis engaged with AAO staff in a program of identifying which multiwavelength photometric and spectroscopic observables most strongly constrain the shape of the stellar initial mass function for star clusters, galaxies, and galaxy populations.

 - Professor David Koo,

 Prof. Koo, who is a leader of the AEGIS multiwavelength survey, worked with AAO staff in comparing measurements from the AEGIS survey with those from the GAMA survey on the AAT, to explore evolutionary trends in galaxies spanning more than half of the age of the Universe.